ROS 2 API

 6. Map publishing

-There are two ways of publishing maps to ROS:
+There are three ways of publishing maps to ROS:

-• Using mrpt_map_server (github): the recommended way for static, previously-built maps.
-In this case, one ROS topic will be published for each map layer, as described in the package documentation.
+1. Using mrpt_map_server (github): the recommended way for static, previously-built maps, if you are not using MOLA for localization but want the map published for localization using the particle filter method or for your own purposes, e.g. for visualization in RViz, processing in a custom node, etc. In this case, one ROS topic will be published for each map layer, as described in the package documentation.
 See also this tutorial.

-Using the default MOLA LiDAR odometry pipeline, only one map topic will be generated during mapping:
+Using the default MOLA LiDAR odometry pipeline, only one map topic will be generated during live mapping:

 • Name: /lidar_odometry/localmap_points